JoseCanova/JoseCanova/README.md

 the model doesn't fit.. hum... good hum?

 what does it means? dont need modelmapper. its uselless you model one into another.  no need. to difficult. so.. use the new model.
 DTO.

+Now Feign is complainning.
+I started 1-2 times.. then now is asking for properties.